weburg/head-first-design-patterns-in-php/README.md

 ##### Frame

 - PHP doesn't support Swing / AWT, though it does have GTK.
-Perhaps this can be ported in the future with a little effort!
+Perhaps this can be ported by someone with enough motivation!

 ##### Simple Barista